 As guidance is updated, so will this document be, although please note there may be a short delay whilst information is collated.

-With the introduction of a national lockdown now in effect across the country, many organisations have been forced to close their doors once again.
-With the unpredictability of the coronavirus situation, is important for organisations to make preparations for any further changes to government advice regarding COVID-19, and to inform and/or consult with staff on any proposed strategies prior to them being implemented.
+As of the 12th of April, many hospitality venues and non-essential retailers may now begin to open their doors once again.
+With the unpredictability of the coronavirus situation, it is important for organisations to make preparations for any further changes to government advice regarding COVID-19, and to inform and/or consult with staff on any proposed strategies prior to them being implemented.

 The Health and Safety Executive (HSE) has warned of risk of harsher measures, including prosecution, should companies flout health and safety rules related to COVID-19.